True Story

 Story & Plot Summary: True Story

-Quick Plot Summary: True Story is a Crime, Drama, History film that dives into the criminal underworld with a grounded sense of realism and complex morality.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2015, True Story is a Crime, Drama, History film directed by Rupert Goold.
+The narrative dives into the criminal underworld with a grounded sense of realism and complex morality.
+This summary provides a scannable look at the movie's central conflict involving Jonah Hill.

 Story Breakdown